mPulseMedia/streamEditor/doc/v1/autodesk.md

 <script src="https://themoment.tv/cust/au/themoment.js"></script>
 ```

-This version of the library, located with **/cust/au/**, is specific to AU, and will support the Ooyala player on both AU's currently live site as well as AU's Beta site.
+This version of the library, located within **.../cust/au/**, is specific to AU, and will support the Ooyala player on both AU's currently live site as well as AU's Beta site.

 ------------------------------------------------
 <a name="how_it_works"></a>